Free presentation

 In algebra, a free presentation of a module M over a commutative ring R is an exact sequence of R-modules:

 Note the image under g of the standard basis generates M. In particular, if J is finite, then M is a finitely generated module.
 If I and J are finite sets, then the presentation is called a finite presentation; a module is called finitely presented if it admits a finite presentation.

 Since f is a module homomorphism between free modules, it can be visualized as an (infinite) matrix with entries in R and M as its cokernel.

 A free presentation always exists: any module is a quotient of a free module: $F \ \overset{g}\to\ M \to 0$, but then the kernel of g is again a quotient of a free module: $F' \ \overset{f} \to\ \ker g \to 0$.
 The combination of f and g is a free presentation of M. Now, one can obviously keep "resolving" the kernels in this fashion; the result is called a free resolution.
 Thus, a free presentation is the early part of the free resolution.

 A presentation is useful for computation.
 For example, since tensoring is right-exact, tensoring the above presentation with a module, say N, gives:

 This says that $M \otimes_R N$ is the cokernel of $f \otimes 1$.
-If N is an R-algebra, then this is the presentation of the N-module $M \otimes_R N$; that is, the presentation extends under base extension.
+If N is also a ring (and hence an R-algebra), then this is the presentation of the N-module $M \otimes_R N$; that is, the presentation extends under base extension.